Kang

 essential for lens transparency and refractive index.
 Any

-disruption of intra- or inter-protein interactions will alter this
+disruption of intra- or inter-protein interactions will alter

-delicate structure, exposing hydrophobic surfaces, with consequent
+this delicate structure, exposing hydrophobic surfaces, with

-protein aggregation and cataract formation.
-Cataracts are the most
+consequent protein aggregation and cataract formation.
+Cataracts

-cataractous lenses.
-The precise mechanisms by which lens proteins
+surgical removal of cataractous lenses.
+The precise mechanisms

-both prevent aggregation and maintain lens transparency are
+by which lens proteins both prevent aggregation and maintain

-largely unknown.
-Lanosterol is an amphipathic molecule enriched in
+lens transparency are largely unknown.
+Lanosterol is an

-the lens.
-It is synthesized by lanosterol synthase (LSS) in a key
+amphipathic molecule enriched in the lens.
+It is synthesized by

-cyclization reaction of a cholesterol synthesis pathway.
-Here we
+cholesterol synthesis pathway.
+Here we identify two distinct

-impair key catalytic functions of LSS.
+key catalytic functions of LSS.
 Engineered expression of

 wild-type, but not mutant, LSS prevents intracellular protein